-If you aren’t familiar with the area where the route will take you, please be sure to carry a copy of the cue sheet and/or a map as well as the usual touring necessities — pump, patch kit, plenty of water, and a helmet.
-The rides generally stop every 30 or so miles to refuel and let everyone catch up, but coming prepared for more is always a safe plan.
+If you aren’t familiar with the area where the route will take you, please be sure to carry a copy of the cue sheet and/or upload a map as well as the usual touring necessities — pump, patch kit, plenty of water, and a helmet.
+The rides generally stop every 15 or so miles to refuel and let everyone catch up, but coming prepared for more is always a safe plan.
 The overall seasonal plan is that rides start out short in the spring to warm up, and work up as a sort of training regime to the climax of the longer routes around the Finger Lakes — rides around Cayuga and Seneca Lakes.

-Throughout the season, though, we try to keep shorter alternatives to the lengthening rides, so if you don’t want to get into the long-distance game, you don’t have to.
-On the other hand, many rides start outside of Ithaca, and a small group of riders is likely to start in Ithaca no matter where the ride officially starts, making for some routes to extend beyond 150 miles (around Keuka, or up to Lake Ontario, for examples).
+Throughout the season, though, we try to keep slower, shorter, more casual alternatives to the lengthening rides, so if you don’t want to get into the long-distance game, you don’t have to.
+On the other hand, many rides start outside of Ithaca, and a small group of riders is likely to start in Ithaca no matter where the ride officially starts, making for some routes to extend beyond 150 miles (around Keuka, or up to Lake Ontario, for example).